xavriley/sonic-pi-docker/README.md

 # Running Sonic Pi in Docker

-_warning_: this is a lot less fun than you'd think...
 Probably only of interest to Sonic Pi developers or anyone looking to Dockerize similar audio applications that used `jackd`.